 HOW ARE THE CREDIT FAMILIES CLASSIFIED?

-The total number of credits is 110: the first 100 are for proper compliance of categories and 10 are bonuses for innovation in execution.
+The LEED Certification has a total of 110 credits: the first 100 are for proper compliance of categories and 10 are bonuses for innovation in execution.
 The credits are classified into seven families and each one collects credits related to its category.

 The families are: